Questions Every New Vegan Asks

-A vegetarian doesn’t eat any meat but often still consumes eggs and dairy foods.
+A vegetarian doesn’t eat any meat but still consumes eggs and dairy, which animals still suffer for.
 Vegans, on the other hand, don’t eat any animal-derived foods at all.
 We also avoid wearing anything that comes from an animal (leather, fur, wool, etc.) and buy only cruelty-free products (ones that aren’t tested on animals).

 Everything you already eat—just a vegan version of it!
 Seriously, you can still enjoy all the same foods.
-If you like the taste of meat, there are lots of delicious alternatives from brands like Gardein, Beyond Meat, and more.
-There’s even vegan fish—and “eggs”!
-Check out our “Guide to Going Vegan” for more info.
+If you like the taste of meat, there are lots of delicious alternatives from brands like Gardein and Beyond Meat.
+You can find vegan fish, nuggets, cheese, yogurt, ice cream, and more right in your local grocery store.

 What can I eat when I go out?

-Most places have a vegan option, and it helps to call ahead if you’re going to a sit-down restaurant.
-If you’re stopping at a fast-food place, use our fast-food guide.
+Most places have at least one vegan option, and it helps to check the online menu or call ahead if you’re going to a sit-down restaurant.
+Check out our ultimate guide to vegan options at fast-food and chain restaurants.

-Is something okay to eat if it says “may contain milk” on the package?
+Is something OK to eat if it says “may contain milk” on the package?

 Yes.
-If a product says that it “may contain milk,” it often doesn’t or has just a tiny trace.
-Plus, following a vegan lifestyle isn’t about purity—it’s about helping animals whenever possible.
-Don’t stress about micro-ingredients unless you have an allergy.
+If a product says that it “may contain milk,” it was processed in a facility that may use milk, but these “may contain” products usually contain no milk or just a tiny trace.
+Following a vegan lifestyle isn’t about purity—it’s about helping animals whenever possible.
+Don’t stress about micro ingredients unless you have an allergy.

 Is it expensive to eat vegan?